-Page: 50
+Page: 48

-Random vs. Systematic Error Page: 51
+Random vs. Systematic Error

-Random vs. systematic Lifor Page: 51 Big Ideas Details Unit: Laboratory & Measurement CP1 & honors For another example, suppose a teacher is 55 years old, and two of their classes (not AP®) estimate their age.
+Random vs. Systematic Error Page: 49 Big Ideas Details Unit: Laboratory & Measurement CP1 & honors (not AP®) For another example, suppose a teacher is 55 years old, and two of their classes estimate their age.
 High Systematic Error The first class's estimates are 72, 73, 77, and 78 years old.
 These measurements have low random error because they are close together, but high systematic error (because the average is 75, which is far from the expected value of 55).
 When there is a significant amount of systematic error, it often means there is some problem with the way the experiment was set up or performed (or a problem with the equipment) that caused all of the numbers to be off in the same direction.
-In this example, the teacher may have gray hair and very wrinkled skin, and may appear much older than they actually are.
+In this example, the teacher may have gray hair and very wrinkled skin and may appear much older than they actually are.
 High Random Error The second class's estimates are 10, 31, 77 and 98.
 This set of data has low systematic error (because the average is 54, which is close to the expected value), but high random error because the individual values are not close to each other.
-When there is a significant encount of readom error, it can also mean a graphler with When there is a significant amount of random error, it can also mean a problem with the way the experiment was set up or performed (or a problem with the equipment).
-However, it can also mean that the experiment is not actually measuring what the scientist thinks it is measuring. lifeth and is a last of mandam annual it can be ability them is no valuation which between the If there is a lot of random error, it can look like there is no relationship between the manipulated variables and the responding variables.
-If there is no relationship between the manipulated variables and the responding variables.
-In there is no relationship there is a lot of random error.
+When there is a significant amount of random error, it can also mean a problem with the way the experiment was set up or performed (or a problem with the equipment).
+However, it can also mean that the experiment is not actually measuring what the scientist thinks it is measuring.
+If there is a lot of random error, it can look like there is no relationship between the manipulated variables and the responding variables.
+If there is no relationship between the manipulated variables and the responding variables, it can look like there is a lot of random error.
 Scientists must consider both possibilities.
-In this example, the class may have not cared about providing valid numbers, or they may not have realized that the numbers they were guessing were supposed to be the age of a person. •
+In this example, the class may have not cared about providing valid numbers, or they may not have realized that the numbers they were guessing were supposed to be the age of a person.